bch0w/simutils/seisflows/tutorial/README.txt

 ################################################################################

 (1) We can use the CLI to create a new SF3 working directory.
-You can choose your own (empty) directory to follow along.
+Let's make our own (empty) directory to follow along.

+   $ cd /scale_wlg_nobackup/filesets/nobackup/gns03247/bchow/seisflows/tutorial/
+   $ mkdir work
-   $ cd /scale_wlg_nobackup/filesets/nobackup/gns03247/bchow/seisflows/examples/
+   $ cd work
    $ seisflows setup

-(2) A file named 'parameters.yaml' has been created.
-This is an ASCII par file that controls everything within SF3 and will be your main point of control over how SF3 runs inversions, submits jobs, and generally interacts with the cluster
+(2) A file named 'parameters.yaml' (par file) has been created.
+This is an ASCII file that will be your main point of control over SF3.

-(3) If you open 'parameters.yaml' you will see a few modules which define each of the main components of SF3.
-To view the available module choices defined by SF3 we can run the modules command
+(3) If you open 'parameters.yaml' you will see a few modules which define the main components of SF3.

+    $ cat parameters.yaml

+Each of these modules controls a separate functionality of SF3, for example the 'preprocess' module controls how observed and synthetic waveforms are compared.

+To view the available module choices defined by SF3, run the modules command

     $ seisflows modules

+NOTE: You can see that each module is split into seisflows3 and seisflows3-super.
+The 'seisflows3' modules are the base or default package modules, the 'seisflows3-super' modules are more specific packages which supercede the base modules.
+For example when running SF3 on Maui, we choose the 'maui' module which inherits attributes from the 'slurm_lg' system.

-(4) Because we're working on Maui and interested in performing an inversion (or just only the first part of an inversion), we need to change some of the default module choices in the 'parameters.yaml' file.
+(4) Because we're working on Maui and interested in performing an inversion we need to change some of the default module choices in the par file.

 Using a text editor, set the module choices to:

 WORKFLOW: inversion
 SOLVER: specfem3d